spacetelescope/spherical_geometry/README.rst

 access all the values of a proeprty, either use a for loop, or coerce the property to a list.
 The properties which are generators are:

-  - `SphericalPolygon.points`: The points defining each polygon
+  - `~spherical_geometry.polygon.SphericalPolygon.points`: The points defining each polygon

-  - `SphericalPolygon.inside` : The inside point of each polygon
+  - `~spherical_geometry.polygon.SphericalPolygon.inside` : The inside point of each polygon

 If the intersection of two polygons generates disjoint polygons the code computes a new interior point for the disjoint polygons.